joey-qytyku/OS-90-fixed/docs/Manual/SCHED.md

 ### S_TaskInKernel

-Returns 1 if the task is in kernel mode.
+Returns 1 if the task is in kernel mode and active.
 Redundant for the current task because it obviously is in the kernel if it is calling this.

 ### S_Terminate